drishit96/Link-Scanner/README.md

 Scans URLs against blacklists to find out its safety

+## Contributing
+Please read [CONTRIBUTING.md](https://github.com/drishit96/Link-Scanner/blob/master/CONTRIBUTING.md) for details on the process for submitting pull requests and issues.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/drishit96/Link-Scanner/tags).